AlexCharlton/site-generator/README.md

 Be careful, though: *site-generator* deletes any content that is present in that directory on the server!

 ## Executing additional commands
 Sometimes, your site may depend on having some other commands run for it to be built properly.
-A common example of this is needing to compile Coffee Script, et al., to Javascript. *site-generator* makes it easy to automate these commands through the `:commands` variable, which must be placed in the top-level config file.
+A common example of this is needing to compile CoffeeScript, et al., to Javascript. *site-generator* makes it easy to automate these commands through the `:commands` variable, which must be placed in the top-level config file.

 `:commands` is processed as a list of command-line commands, separated by newlines.
 Each command is run with the *site-generator* directory as the current directory.
 Newlines can be escaped with backslashes.
 E.g.: